JustinRayAngus/PICNIC/docs/source/install/picnic.rst

 .. code-block:: bash

-   cd path/to/picnic/exec/
+   cd path/to/PICNIC/exec/
-   make -j all MPI=TRUE DEBUG=FALSE DIM=1
+   make -j all MPI=TRUE DEBUG=FALSE OPT=TRUE DIM=1
-   make -j all MPI=TRUE DEBUG=FALSE DIM=2
+   make -j all MPI=TRUE DEBUG=FALSE OPT=TRUE DIM=2

-The various axisymmetric geometries are used by specifying so in the input file at run time.
+The various axisymmetric geometries available are used by specifying them in the input file at run time.